 The MAO is responsible for the allocation of aircraft parking positions but will delegate this duty to ASOs for day to day operations.
+These allocations are to be added to the Resource Management System, 2020.

-Generally the RPT apron parking is self-managed based on commercial agreements and preferences detailed at Annex B to this section.
+Generally, the RPT apron parking is self-managed based on commercial agreements and preferences detailed at Annex E to this section.
 Should a conflict be anticipated due to RPT apron works or other aircraft, parking allocation will be determined by the MAO or delegate.
+Bay 5 has additional restrictions and caution must be used when allocating this bay.